meilisearch/documentation/guides/advanced_guides/field_properties.md

 **By default, all field attributes are added to the displayed-attributes list**.
 If a new document is ingested and one of its fields was never present in any other document, the latter will be automatically added to the displayed-attributes list.
 [This behavior can be changed](/references/accept_new_fields.md).

-Therefore, if a field attribute is not in the displayed-attribute list, the field won't be added to the documents but will remain stored in the server.
+Therefore, if a field attribute is not in the displayed-attribute list, the field won't be added to the documents returned upon search.
+Nevertheless, the documents fetched using the `GET /documents` route will have those fields, this setting only affects the document hits upon search.

 This list can be restricted to a selected set of attributes in the settings.

 #### Example